1. What is ECO?

 It is important to note that the installer is the company or individual that carried out the installation of the measure at the premises.
 This will not be the management agent, unless the management agent themselves carried out the installation.

-18. How will Ofgem E-Serve consider overturns of failed measures in relation to the pathways?
+19. How will Ofgem consider overturns of failed measures in relation to the pathways?

-If monitoring inspection failures are overturned after being reported to Ofgem E-Serve and this reduces the failure rate below the trigger failure rate for that subset, the measures will no longer be considered ‘at risk’.
+An ‘overturn’ is a situation where the monitoring agent agrees that a measure they had initially failed has actually passed inspection.
+If monitoring inspection failures are overturned after being reported to Ofgem and this reduces the failure rate below the trigger failure rate for that subset, the measures will no longer be considered ‘at risk’.
 These measures will therefore be released from the pathways to compliance as part of the monthly process.

 Suppliers are encouraged to tell us each month about progress on failed measures, including possible overturns.